mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 ----[mla]----
 > CHANGELOG
 >
-> We removed Provincia Net Pagos as a payment method
+> We removed Provincia NET Pagos as a payment method
 >
 > NEWS: NEWS

-As of July 29, Provincia Net Pagos will not be available as a payment method for Mercado Pago.
+As of July 29, Provincia NET Pagos will not be available as a payment method for Mercado Pago.
 Remember that you can offer other payment methods on your site.

 [See the available payment methods on your site](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/localization/payment-methods).
 ------------